-Are you planning on wanting to take a coach trip or holiday?
+Are you thinking of taking a coach holiday?

 Here are my tips on the best seats to help you avoid travel sickness.